-Prior Condition: During our testing of payroll, we noted two instances where the time sheet was not signed by the supervisor and one instance where the annual salary letter was not signed by the employee.
+Prior Condition: During our testing of payroll, we noted one instances where the time sheet was not signed by the supervisor.

-Status: In the current year we noted one instance where the time sheet was not signed by the supervisor.
+Status: In the current year we noted one instance where there was not a signed I-9 on file.

-Recommendation: We recommend that management ensure all signatures are present for all timesheets and annual salary notices.
+Recommendation: We recommend that management ensure signed I-9's are present for all employees.